Community Storyteller · Impact Advisor

 - Practical relational mapping and neighborhood discernment.

-- Companion to the People & Place Lab (Lilly-funded proof of concept).
+- Companion to the People & Place Lab (Lilly-funded).

-- Targeting traditional publishing for seminary and denominational credibility.
+- Traditional publishing for seminary and denominational placement.

 Why the pulpit still shapes the world.

-A deeply researched case for why the pulpit remains a pastor's most powerful lever.
-It explores how sermons move systems and communities in an age of AI and cultural fragmentation.
+A deeply researched case for why the pulpit remains a pastor's most powerful lever in an age of AI and cultural fragmentation.

 - Historical patterns of preaching that shaped civilizations.

-- Reclaiming the pulpit's role in the age of AI ethics.
+- Reclaiming the pulpit in the age of AI ethics.

-- Targeting strategic hybrid publishing for direct network impact.
+- Strategic hybrid publishing for direct network impact.

 The How